 Jessica Sulkowski – Park Ranger; Animal Curator & Internship Coordinator

 Jessica Sulkowski graduated from UCONN with a B.S. in Ecology and Evolutionary Biology as well as a M.S. in Conservation Biology and Biodiversity.
-At the Ansonia Nature Center, Jessica: coordinates the care for the Center’s resident animals, teaches environmental education programs, updates the website, organizes and maintains the Nature Store, and works on finding and training volunteers & interns.
+At the Ansonia Nature Center, Jessica: coordinates the care for the Center’s resident animals, teaches environmental education programs, updates the website, organizes and maintains the Nature Store, coordinates the birthday parties, and works on finding and training volunteers & interns.
 If you follow the Ansonia Nature Center on Facebook, you will also see many of her photos!
 When she’s not at the Ansonia Nature Center, you will find her wandering the wilds, both for fun and as an environmental educator for Two Coyotes Wilderness School.
 Jessica has a profound love for both teaching and wild animals.
 Her driving force in life is to foster love and connection with the environment so the wild lands we so deeply enjoy will be preserved for many generations to come.

 At the Ansonia Nature Center, Daniel Bosques specializes in guided hikes, programs pertaining to American Indian culture, handcraft workshops, primitive technology, and historical activities.
 Dan prides himself on his knowledge and research of early colonial history.
 He works with various historical organizations, including the Institute for American Indian Studies, and the Derby Historical Society, as a historical interpreter.
 As a student of anthropology, Dan specializes in ethnographic research of Woodland Indian Culture.
 He has had his historical reproductions and folk art featured locally, as well as sold abroad.
 When Dan is not spending time amongst nature and the ancient stone works, he is a full-time father of 2 children, husband to their loving mother, and practices his passion for history and the arts.